What is meeting-centred support?

 We received almost forty expressions of interest from across Britain.
-We are now considering next steps and responding to everyone who took the time to get in touch.
-The expressions of interest process is part of a wider discernment process which is being held by Quaker Life Central Committee and no decisions have yet been made.
+These have led to energising and creative conversations with Quaker communities across Britain, many of which are still continuing.
+This work is part of a wider discernment process which is being held by Quaker Life Central Committee.

 If your Quaker community didn't submit an expression of interest in a local development worker, it's not too late!
 We'll be introducing three or four new local development workers across the yearly meeting every year for the next four or five years.
 So we'd still love to hear from you.